 The full-day conference promises to bring together many compelling voices for stimulating discussions on the state of mental health in Higher Education, particularly around the desire for excellence and its intersection with mental health disorders.
 Our morning keynote address will be delivered by McMaster University Psychiatry Professor, Dr. Catharine Munn, who leads McMaster’s campus-wide mental health and well-being strategy.
 In the afternoon we will have a keynote address from Marija Padjen, Director of the Centre for Innovation in Campus Mental Health (CICMH).
 We will also offer two discussion panels and will wrap up the day with two workshops – one for students, and one for faculty and staff.

-See below for the full-day schedule.
+Registration is closed.
+See below to reference the full-day schedule.

 9:30-9:45 Welcome Remarks by Kelley Castle, Dean of Students, and Professor William Robins, President, Victoria University

 9:45-10:45 Morning Keynote Address: Catharine Munn, MD, Clinical Professor, McMaster University

 Dr. Catharine Munn is a psychiatrist focused on transition-aged youth and post-secondary student mental health and substance use.
 She completed her undergraduate at U of T followed by an MD, residency in Psychiatry and a Master's in Health Research Methodology at McMaster.
 She has worked for 16 years as a psychiatrist practicing collaborative care at the Student Wellness Centre at McMaster with family physicians and counsellors.
 She is currently leading McMaster's campus-wide mental health and well-being strategy, focused on educating and supporting Faculty and staff to address student mental health issues, and conducts research on early intervention for mental health and substance use disorders.

 10:45-11:00 Health Break: please bring your water bottle!